Tutorial Guide & Project Creation

 11. Build & Deploy

-When you've completed all feature development, you can build and deploy to production.
+When you have finished all feature development, you can build and deploy to production.

-After building, the dist/ directory will contain two files:
+After the build completes, the dist/ directory will contain two files:

 dist/